EmaMaker/emamaker.github.io/misc/printrbot-usb.md

 title: Quickie - Printrboard USB connection failure

+# Quickie - Printrboard USB connection failure

 This is a quick one.
 Some time ago I found a broken Printrbot Simple Maker's Kit at the FabLab.
 This is a 3D-Printer Kit from the early days of RepRap.
 The structure is made of laser-cut wood sheets kept together with screws and nuts.
-It has a small $10cm^3$print area, but it's a nice little machine overall.
+It has a small 10cm^3 print area, but it's a nice little machine overall.
 It doesn't have an lcd screen, and prints must be sent via USB.
 It does a SD Card slot though.